Waste and Recycling Policies

 In a small number of cases due to the access or location of a property it may not be possible for residents to place bins near the public highway for collection.
 Each case will be looked at on an individual basis to agree suitable collection arrangements.

 Any bins or boxes must be placed at the kerbside by 6.30am on day of collection, unless the resident is eligible for an assisted collection.
-They must not be placed out any earlier than 6pm the night before collection.
 After emptying they must be removed from the highway no later than 8am the following morning.

 The following arrangements apply in relation excess / side waste presented at the side of or on top of your bin/s